 Note: The name “fairy ring” comes from an old folk-tale.
 People once believed that the mushrooms appeared where fairies had danced the night before.

-Fairy Ring Control: Practices that promote healthy lawns help to reduce the occurrence of fairy rings.
+Practices that promote healthy lawns help to reduce the occurrence of fairy rings.
 Remove excess thatch and aerate compacted soils.
 Keep lawns well watered.
 Encourage beneficial soil microbes by top dressing with a humus builder such as well aged manure or finished compost.
 Once the disease appears it is very difficult to eliminate.
-There is no chemical control for fairy ring.
+There is no natural control for fairy ring.
 Most homeowners prefer to mask the problem, using fertilizers rich in nitrogen, rather than eradicate it.
 Mushrooms can be temporarily removed by regular mowing or raking.
 Fungicides have not proven to be effective.
 Your mantra should be; Fertilize, water, aerate and mow.